 Bruce Carley, in his article on saving American elm trees from Dutch elm disease, paints a pretty picture of Main Street USA in the first half of the 20th century.
 It was a street typically lined with these majestic giants, which unfurled their weeping branches Rapunzel-like over the heads of passersby, affording shade on hot summer afternoons.
-There was no other tree quite like them.
-But the nightmare of the disease brought about a swift demise to scenes such as the following:
+There was no other tree quite like them:

 "The interweaving limbs of the stately trees that lined the streets ascended into a towering canopy with a graceful, arching beauty...spreading horizontally at heights often greatly exceeding 100 feet...."
 [Bruce Carley]

 Dutch elm disease (Ceratocystis ulmi) changed all that.
 Dutch elm disease is a wilt fungus that grows in the sapwood of elms.
 The fungus was first encountered in 1921 in the Netherlands.
 Over the next few years, elms across central and southern Europe were found to be succumbing to the fungus.

 History of Dutch Elm Disease: The Demise of American Elm Trees

 American elm trees (Ulmus americana) are the most susceptible of all to Dutch elm disease.
 American elm trees are also known as water elms, soft elms, white elms, or Florida elms.
 American elm trees are found throughout Eastern and Central North America.
 Their range extends as far south as northern Texas and Florida.

 Cleveland, Ohio witnessed the first case of Dutch elm disease in the U.S. in 1930.
 Apparently, this silent killer arrived in a shipment of logs from France.
 Dutch elm disease spread East quickly; within two years, American elm trees in New Jersey were falling prey to the deadly fungus.